-Meetings, which are generally held every other Friday from October to May at the Cosmos Club, are free to the public.
-Following the scheduled program, members have the opportunity to present and discuss informal communications.
-Refreshments and conversations are served following adjournment of meetings.
+Meetings, which are generally held every other Friday from September to May at the Cosmos Club, are free to the public.
+Refreshments are served following adjournment of meetings.

 The nature of the meetings changed when more specialized scientific societies sprang from the Philosophical Society.
 The Anthropological Society was organized in 1879, the Biological Society in 1880, and the Chemical Society in 1884.
 The Philosophical Society became more closely identified with the physical and mathematical sciences, geophysics, and biophysics, although it has never taken the character of a specialized society.

 From 1878 to 1887 meetings were held in the library of the Surgeon's General Office in Ford's Theater (converted into Government office space some time after President Lincoln was assassinated there).
 Since March 26, 1887, the date of the 300th meeting of the Society, the regular meeting place has been the assembly hall of the Cosmos Club, now called the John Wesley Powell auditorium.

 In 1931 the society inaugurated the annual Joseph Henry Lectures in honor of its first president.

 Up to about 1960, the society was the principal forum for local scientists to present their research.
 However, the advent of jet travel made it possible for scientists everywhere to present their results at national and international meetings, rather than at local scientific societies.
 Therefore, the society has refocused itself on providing a forum for the presentation and discussion of a variety of current scientific subjects before an audience of multi-disciplinary scientists and science-interested lay persons.